Table of Contents

 2. Quantum Computing

-- What It Is: Quantum computers use quantum mechanics to process data exponentially faster than classical computers.
+- What It Is: Quantum computers use quantum mechanics to process data much faster than classical computers.

 - Future Impact: